Vicky McClure: Personal life

 McClure lives in Nottingham with Welsh director Jonny Owen.
 On 28 December 2017, they announced their engagement.
-They married on Friday 11 August 2023.
+They married on 11 August 2023.

 In 2013, she opened the Hogarth Teenage Cancer Trust unit at Nottingham City Hospital, and has remained an avid supporter of the Teenage Cancer Trust since.

-McClure is close friends with Line of Duty stars Martin Compston, Adrian Dunbar, and writer Jed Mercurio.
+McClure is close friends with Line of Duty stars Martin Compston and Adrian Dunbar, and writer Jed Mercurio.
 She has also remained close with her This is England co-stars, with many attending Thomas Turgoose's wedding in 2019.
-She is also friends with Perry Fitzpatrick, having worked with him on many projects over the last 20 years.
+She is also friends with Perry Fitzpatrick, having worked with him on many projects over the past twenty years.

 McClure was appointed Member of the Order of the British Empire (MBE) in the 2023 Birthday Honours for services to drama and to charity.
 She received the award from King Charles on 12 December 2023 at the Windsor Castle investiture ceremony.

 Local recognition

 In 2015, Nottingham Express Transit (NET) named tram 224 after her.
 On her maiden trip she was asked to leave the tram for fare evasion – having been offered a free ride, she did not have a ticket.
 As of March 2022, NET had named 37 trams after people with connections local to the Nottingham area.
+In February 2026, the tram's name was altered to Vicky McClure's Our Dementia Choir.

 In August 2022, McClure was awarded an honorary Doctorate of Letters by the University of Nottingham for her work with Our Dementia Choir, including a TV documentary.
 She was previously awarded an honorary Doctorate of Arts by Nottingham Trent University during 2015, in recognition of her contributions to the acting profession and charitable work in Nottingham.